-Top it off with an incredible homemade vanilla cream sauce and enjoy!
+Top this homemade gluten free bread pudding recipe off with an incredible homemade vanilla cream sauce and enjoy!

 I don’t know about you, but old-fashioned bread pudding has been one of our family’s comfort foods for as long as I can remember.
 It was made with thick pieces of crusty bread and then smothered in vanilla cream sauce.